mahdaneh/OOD_set_Metrics/README.md

 ## How to compute the metrics by the code
-'python main_protection_level.py ----config-file cifar10/exp_config'
+`python main_protection_level.py ----config-file cifar10/exp_config`
-the 'exp_config' contains all the configurations related to the pre-trained vanilla CNN and input data, such as image_size, number of channel, and etc.
+the `exp_config` contains all the configurations related to the pre-trained vanilla CNN and input data, such as image_size, number of channel, and etc.
 # Citation
 @article{abbasi2019toward,
   title={Toward Metrics for Differentiating Out-of-Distribution Sets},